Sean Brewer

-Sean Eric Brewer (born October 5, 1977) is a former professional American football tight end.
-He was drafted by the Cincinnati Bengals in the third round of the 2001 NFL Draft.
+Sean Eric Brewer (born October 5, 1977) is an American former professional football player who was a tight end.
+He was selected by the Cincinnati Bengals in the third round of the 2001 NFL draft.
 He played college football for the San Jose State Spartans.

-Brewer has also been a member of the Atlanta Falcons, Washington Redskins and San Diego Chargers.
+Brewer was also a member of the Atlanta Falcons, Washington Redskins and San Diego Chargers.
 He is now a high school football coach for Martin Luther King High School in Riverside.

-Early life and college career
+Early life and college

 Born in Riverside, California, Brewer graduated from Riverside Polytechnic High School.
 He first attended Riverside Junior College in 1997 and played one year of football there.
 In 1998, Brewer transferred to San Jose State University and majored in business management.
 From 1998 to 2000, Brewer played on the San Jose State Spartans football team.

 Professional career

 Cincinnati Bengals

-Brewer was drafted by the Cincinnati Bengals in the third round (66th overall) in the 2001 NFL Draft.
+Brewer was drafted by the Cincinnati Bengals in the third round (66th overall) in the 2001 NFL draft.
 However shortly after being drafted by the Bengals, it was discovered that Brewer had a pack-a-day cigarette addiction.
 As a rookie in 2001, Brewer did not see any game action due to a pulled groin.
 Brewer sat out of the May 2002 mini-camp and voluntary workouts due to a slightly torn hamstring.
 He returned to practice on May 21, 2002.